jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
 And comparing memory usage while playing a song is just as ludicrous.
+Running a full browser with 6 different processes takes 800 megabytes of memory.

+800!
+This should not be acceptable.

-Running a full browser with 6 different processes is taking 806 MB.
-React Native uses 90% less memory at just 72.
+React Native uses over 90% less memory at just 72.

 It even beats Apple Music, the most native of native apps.
-Obviously it doesn't have as many features yet, but it's comparable.
+Obviously my app doesn't have as many features yet, but the memory usage is comparable to native.
 -->

 ---